-James is the currently the Interim Head of Public Services at the John M. Kelly Library.
+James is the Interim William D. Sharpe Chief Librarian at the John M. Kelly Library.
 James completed both his Bachelor of Arts (Honours) degree, majoring in Book and Media Studies and Indigenous Studies, as well as his Master of information degree at the University of Toronto specializing in archives and records management.
 James is currently pursuing a Master of Education degree from the Ontario Institute for Studies in Education (OISE) in the University of Toronto.

 James is a past president of the Archives Association of Ontario (AAO) and the Toronto Area Archivists’ Group (TAAG).
 He has served on committees with the Association of Canadian Archivists (ACA) and is a dedicated member of the archival community.